 - Cupcake liners: Use cupcake liners in the pan to ensure there’s no sticking.
 You can even give the liners a small spray with nonstick spray to be on the extra safe side.

 - Use a toothpick: Test to see if the cupcakes are done by sticking a toothpick in the center.
 If it comes out clean, they are ready.
-If there is batter residue on the toothpick, bake for a few more minutes and check again.
+If not, bake a minute or two longer.

 - Let cool: Let the cupcakes cool completely before frosting.
 The frosting won’t hold its shape if you pipe it on top while the cupcakes are still warm.